1iyouzhen/med-imaging-primer/README.md

 An open-source tutorial on medical imaging processing, providing a systematic guide from physical imaging principles, reconstruction algorithms to deep learning post-processing.

+> [!IMPORTANT]
+> **Content Source and Copyright Notice**
+>
+> All images and content in this tutorial are sourced from publicly available internet resources or published academic materials.
+This tutorial does not contain any trade secrets from medical device manufacturers, nor does it include any unpublished proprietary methods or technologies.
+If there are any copyright concerns, please feel free to contact us for removal.

+> [!NOTE]
+> **Intended Audience and Value**
+>
+> This tutorial aims to provide value to three groups of readers:
+> - **Medical Students**: We hope to help you understand the physical principles and technical foundations of medical imaging, though this tutorial does not cover clinical diagnosis.
+> - **Biomedical Engineering Students**: We attempt to provide systematic knowledge from physical principles to algorithm implementation.
+> - **Computer Science/AI Researchers**: We hope this resource may help you understand the characteristics and preprocessing methods of medical imaging data.
+>
+> Please note: This is a learning resource and cannot replace systematic professional education.

+> [!TIP]
+> **Update Timeliness and Accuracy**
+>
+> For the most up-to-date and accurate content, please refer to the [Chinese version (简体中文)](README.zh.md) as the primary reference.

 ## 📖 About

 This tutorial aims to help beginners systematically learn medical imaging processing technology.
 No medical or imaging background is required - we start from the basics of CT/MRI and gradually progress to advanced topics including reconstruction algorithms and AI-powered post-processing.